lrj945/boxier/readme.txt

 Git is a distributed version control software.
-It is free for use.
+Git is free software distributed under the GPL.

 Author: zheng